Ubiqu0/UbiOne/README.md

 # Upload sketchs

-You can upload sketches to from three different ways: DFU, SWD and Serial.
+You can upload sketches from three different ways: DFU, SWD and Serial.

 ## DFU